Deskarpiostin/XashDS-Termux/README.md

 2. Before starting the server, type _-public 1_ and _sv_lan 0_
 3. Turn off any VPN/Proxy if exist

-## Troubleshooting
+# Troubleshooting
-Bus error:
+## Bus error:
 make sure you didn't typed "public 1" into last command, because sometimes it's results an bus error.
-Can't find the file:
+## Can't find the file:
-Make sure you downloaded the **xashds-linux-arm64.tar.gz** from [Xash3D-FWGS continuous master build](https://github.com/FWGS/xash3d-fwgs/releases), not any other files.
+Make sure you downloaded the **xashds-linux-x86_64.tar.gz** from [Xash3D-FWGS continuous master build](https://github.com/FWGS/xash3d-fwgs/releases), not any other files.
-Or did you compile the half-life sdk?
+Did you compile the half-life sdk?
+## Permission denied
+Enable permission to open ./xash file by using "chmod +x *" while in xashds directory.